A Corroborative Approach to Verification and Validation of Human--Robot Teams: Discussion

 \section{Discussion}

-Through the assurance-based combination of formal verification, simulation-based testing, and experiments, we have delivered an assurance of handover success rate (\textbf{Reqs.\ 1a--b}) with greater confidence than could be achieved by any of the V\&V techniques in isolation.
-Although the experiments alone would have returned a similar value for the handover success rate, achieving corroboration in model checking, with an abstract model, gives confidence that the formal model is a correct interpretation of the HRI scenario.
-Furthermore, for \textbf{Reqs.\ 4--6}, the combination of simulation-based testing and formal verification exposed important system behaviours not observed in the experiments, i.e.\ requirement violations.
+Through the \new{corroborative combination of a number of V\&V techniques}, namely formal verification, simulation-based testing, and experiments, we have determined the handover success rate (\textbf{Reqs.\ 1a--b}) with greater confidence than could be achieved by any of the V\&V techniques in isolation.
+Each of the different V\&V techniques was used iteratively to \new{corroborate} the evidence found by the other techniques during the \new{corroborative} V\&V process.
+Although the experiments alone would have returned a similar value for the handover success rate, achieving \new{corroboration} in model checking and in simulation gives a higher level of confidence that the experimental results are correct and that the robot system meets its requirements.

+The corroborative V\&V process exposed key differences between the models used in the V\&V techniques, specifically the false negative and true positive rates for the gaze, pressure and location sensors, as well as the grip failure rate.
+For \textbf{Reqs.\ 4--6}, the combination of simulation-based testing and formal verification exposed important system behaviours not observed in the experiments, i.e.,\ requirement violations.
 The observed runtime error (which caused violations of \textbf{Reqs.\ 4--5}) could only be exposed through a high number of tests in simulation.
-The subsequent inclusion of this event in the formal model ensured that its impact on the behaviour of the system could be exhaustively explored, thus obtaining corrected models for two techniques for V\&V to balance coverability capabilities and detail as well as realism.
+The subsequent inclusion of this error in the formal model and the simulator ensured that its impact on the behaviour of the system could be explored with more coverability using formal verification and simulation-based testing.
+Furthermore, corrected models for these two V\&V techniques were obtained to balance coverability capabilities, expressivity and realism.